Questions? Give Us A Call.

 This setup takes the previous one to the next level.

 Wide beds are used to give each plant a 5 by 5 foot area with plenty of space at the roots.
-Above each plant hangs a 1000 watt HPS light in a large reflector (air cooled, ideally).
+Above each plant hangs a NextLight Mega Pro (or a 1000 watt HPS light in a large reflector, air cooled ideally).

 For maximum production, use a MH bulb during veg and through the early part of the flowering cycle.
 Then switch to HPS in the final stages, once the plants have stopped vertical growth and are entering the peak bud phase.